gudlad/Vehicle-Management-System/README.md

 # Vehicle-Management-System
-A DBMS project deals with maintaining the records of di erent categories of vehicles and their owners.
+A DBMS project deals with maintaining the records of different categories of vehicles and their owners.